ebzzry/ebzzry.github.io/en/fkd/fallacies.md

 This is committed when a conclusion is made from narrow and limited views.
 This is also called the cherry picking fallacy.
 Mass and social media is notorious of this.

-> “Juana is living a blissful and satisfying life because I frequently see her posts on Facebook
+> “Juana is living a blissful and satisfying life because I frequently see her posts on socia reto
 > that she is happy.”

 The observer ignores the possibility that what he sees may not be true because Juana only posts what